-Report the students who ride at least one (1) time during the survey week.
+Report the students who ride every time during the survey week.
 (Eleven day survey window)

 Use the symbols indicated for reporting the following data:

 Type Symbol

 Pre-K PK

 Headstart HS

 Note: The FEFP survey form must be filled out on school property, not in traffic.
 Best practice is to take roll before unloading in the morning and to take roll when students are loading in the afternoon.